jczhongcs/LRCA/README.md

 ##  Usage

 ### 1. Data Preparation
 We use the HGBME dataset introduced by BEAUT, and the original data can be obtained from  [HGBME](https://zenodo.org/records/15388149).
 Here, we only provide the data relevant to the LRCA experiments.

-### 2. Run Script
+#### A. Protein sequence features were obtained using ESM2.
+Open the and update the Configuration section to point to your actual file paths: